 PL-2 Workshop — In the fall, a one-day workshop exposes second-year residents to different career opportunities after residency and introduces them to the Resident as Teachers curriculum.

 PL-3 Workshop — In late summer, a one-day workshop for third-year residents focuses on information needed to transition into medical careers after residency.
 Discussions include information about licensure and credentialing, CME, billing and coding, and managed care.

 Special Interest Groups

-Groups interested in Academic Medicine, Public Health, and International Medicine meet quarterly.
+Groups interested in Financial Planning and International Medicine meet quarterly.
 These informational sessions are open to all interested residents.
-Many people choose to attend more than one group to aid in their education and future career decisions.

 Two-Way Resident Communications